 - Pandemics and bioterrorism: dual use issues

-An astronomical number of microorganisms live in and on our bodies.
-They are normally harmless or even helpful, but some invasive organisms cause disease, can spread from person to person, and can result in full-blown epidemics.
-Infectious diseases are caused by bacteria, viruses, fungi and parasites that penetrate the body’s natural barriers and multiply to produce effects/illnesses that can range from mild to deadly.
-Although progress has been made to eradicate or control many infectious diseases, humankind is constantly vulnerable to a wide array of both resurgent and new microorganisms.
+An astronomical number of microbes live in and on our bodies.
+They are normally harmless and help our body perform vital tasks, but some can cause disease, spread from person to person, and even result in full-blown epidemics.
+Infectious diseases are caused by bacteria, viruses, fungi and parasites that infiltrate the body’s natural barriers and multiply to produce illnesses, which can range from mild to deadly.
+Although progress has been made to treat many infectious diseases, humankind is constantly vulnerable to a wide array of both resurgent and new microorganisms.

 The main aim of Science and Society meetings is to present important areas of life science research in a manner accessible to all, and to promote reflection on their implications.
 At the same time, they should facilitate a broad dialogue between biologists, behavioral and social scientists, students of all disciplines, and members of the public.